Here are the 15 most obvious signs that your cat loves you:

 They bring you gifts in the form of dead birds, mice and some cats will even steal odd things like socks or soft toys from the neighbours.
 Our natural response (well mine anyway) would be to shriek and run in the opposite direction when faced with a dead mouse.
 Cats bring us dead kitty treats for two reasons.
 Because they think we’re a bit hopeless at hunting ourselves and they want to give us a present.
 Maybe a little bit of it is showing off to us too?

 This is known as bunting.
-Cats have scent glands on their lips and cheeks which secrete a feel good pheromone on the object (or person) they rub against.
+Cats have scent glands on their temples, cheeks, lips and chin which secrete a feel good pheromone on the object (or person) they rub against.
 This behaviour is reserved for social and bonding purposes.
 When kitty head-butts and rubs his face on you, he is showing his love as well as adding his scent to you.

 A throwback from kittenhood when they would knead their mother’s belly when they nursed, cats knead when they are relaxed and content.
 Being the recipient of your cat’s kneading can be somewhat painful on bare skin, so keep his claws trimmed or place a blanket between you and his paws.
 I think we all like to revert to pleasurable memories of childhood and feeling warm and loved, that must go for cats too.

 Helping you work

 We sit down at our computer, a cup of coffee by our side ready to put in a few hours work and along comes our feline companion who plonks himself on the keyboard.
 Our cats would rather we devote our full attention to them and not stare at the computer screen.
 This behaviour isn’t confined to work, read the paper, a book, talk on the phone, your cat will try to divert your attention back to him.